Last Updated on November 1, 2023 by Matt Musico

 Although he played during the same era as guys like Babe Ruth and Lou Gehrig, Jimmie Foxx did his best to cement himself as one of the game’s premier sluggers.
 Registering 12 different 30-homer seasons (with five of them going for 40-plus) will certainly do that.
 Foxx had enjoyed three straight 30-homer, 100-RBI seasons entering 1932, but this campaign put him on the map.

-The right-handed slugger never posted a month with an OPS lower than 1.100 for the Athletics, and he slugged at least 10 homers in four of the season’s six months.
+The right-handed slugger never posted a month with an OPS lower than 1.100, and he slugged at least 10 homers in four of the season’s six months.
 Three of these months came consecutively in May (13), June (12), and July (12).
 He also collected at least 35 RBI in each.

 Mark McGwire: 52 Home Runs in 1996